-Objective 2: Manage our reputation: Build on and maintain NHS Hull CCG's reputation as a dynamic, forward thinking organisation with a clear vision and defined leadership role within the local public sector.
+Objective 2: Promote and enhance our reputation: Build on and maintain NHS Hull CCG's reputation as a dynamic, forward thinking NHS organisation with a clear vision and defined leadership role within the local public sector.

-Objective 3: Empower local people and communities: Support communitycentred approached to give local people the knowledge, skills and confidence to maintain good health and better manage their own health conditions.
+Objective 3: Empower local people and communities: Support community-centred approached to give local people the knowledge, skills and confidence to maintain good health and better manage their own health conditions.